ideal-postcodes/jquery.postcodes/README.md

 2) **[Sign up](https://ideal-postcodes.co.uk)** to get an API key

-3) **Configure Ideal Postcodes** by telling it your API Key and which fields to pipe Address data using CSS selectors
+3) **Configure Ideal Postcodes** by applying your API Key and identifying your address fields with CSS selectors

 ```html
 <script>